UniversityofWarwick/id7/README.md

 1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) (requires v2.5.x). **Windows users:** Read [this unofficial guide](http://jekyll-windows.juthilo.com/) to get Jekyll up and running without problems.
 2. Install the Ruby-based syntax highlighter, [Rouge](https://github.com/jneen/rouge), with `gem install rouge`.
 3. Install [LessCSS support for Jekyll](https://github.com/zroger/jekyll-less) with `gem install jekyll-less`.
 4. From the root `/id7` directory, run `jekyll serve` in the command line.
+To develop core CSS/JS, run `grunt watch` from another terminal at the same time.
 5. Open <http://localhost:9001> in your browser, and voilà.

 Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).